fisser001/tpch-scripts/README.md

 # tpch-scripts
 This repository contains all scripts to perform the benchmark described in this master thesis.

-All script contain a information which describe how the script can be used.
+All script contain information which describe how the script can be used.
 Just try to execute the script and the relevant information are shown.

-Before using the script make sure that the execution right are set.
+Before using the script make sure that the execution rights are set.

 The respective scipts are divided into the following subdirectories: